d2l-ai/d2l-en/chapter_linear-regression/linear-regression.md

 (as assessed on the training data) analytically by applying a simple formula as follows.
-First, we can subsume the bias $b$ into the parameter $\mathbf{w}$ by appending a column to the design matrix consisting of all ones.
+First, we can subsume the bias $b$ into the parameter $\mathbf{w}$ by appending a column to the design matrix consisting of all 1s.
 Then our prediction problem is to minimize $\|\mathbf{y} - \mathbf{X}\mathbf{w}\|^2$.
-So long as the design matrix $\mathbf{X}$ has full rank (no feature is linearly dependent on the others), then there will be just one critical point on the loss surface and it corresponds to the minimum of the loss over the entire domain.
+As long as the design matrix $\mathbf{X}$ has full rank (no feature is linearly dependent on the others), then there will be just one critical point on the loss surface and it corresponds to the minimum of the loss over the entire domain.